among/fusus/fusus/docs/about/transcription.md

 ## Word

-Logical/physical unit: individual words in as far they are separated by whitespace.
+Logical/physical unit: individual words in as far they are separated by white-space.

-!!! caution "Imperfect whitespace detection"
+!!! caution "Imperfect white-space detection"
-    We do not guarantee that whitespace has been detected perfectly.
+    We do not guarantee that white-space has been detected perfectly.
     So we do miss word boundaries on the one hand, and we have spurious word boundaries on the other hand.